What is Eczema?

 Life with Eczema

-Eczema can influence how you feel in your body, how you move through your day, and how you see yourself—often in ways others don’t immediately understand.
+Eczema can influence how you feel in your body, how you move through your day, and how you see yourself.

 Beyond Skin